nicholaswmin/fsm/README.md

 - If `state: closed` & `transition: coin` is triggered, set `state: opened`
 - If `state: opened` & `transition: push` is triggered, set `state: closed`

-## Attaching FSM behaviours to existing objects
+## Converting existing objects to FSMs

-The 2nd argument takes an `Object` which is transformed into an FSM.
+The 2nd argument can optionally takes an existing `Object` which is transformed into an FSM.

-This is an intentional design decision which allows sublcasses to become FSM's without requiring to inherit again; which is not possible anyway since JS doesnt support multiple-inheritance.
+This is an intentional design decision which allows sublcasses to become FSM's without requiring to inherit again; which is not possible anyway since there isn't a notion of multiple-inheritance in JavaScript:

-> example: An `EventEmitter` subclass; which also behaves as an FSM:
+> example: An `EventEmitter` subclass which also behaves as an FSM:

 ```js
 import EventEmitter from 'node:events'